Waikiki, Western Australia

 Waikiki is an outer southern suburb of Perth, the capital city of Western Australia.
 It adjoins and is closely associated with Safety Bay in the City of Rockingham.
 A prime landmark is the Waikiki Village shopping centre on Read Street, the main road linking Rockingham with Warnbro and Port Kennedy.

-The suburb is named after the Honolulu neighborhood of Waikiki and was chosen by the developer of the area.
+The suburb is named after the Honolulu neighbourhood of Waikiki and was chosen by the developer of the area.
 The name was officially gazetted on 5 April 1974.